 With global climate change and sustainability creating the necessity of finding alternative sources of energy, scientists in many disparate lines of work search for renewable options:

-- Biomass – Organic materials from plants and animals, including waste products can be repurposed and transformed into usable energy sources.
+Organic materials from plants and animals, including waste products, can be repurposed and transformed into usable energy sources.
 This includes burning as fuel, or transformation into products such as methane gas or fuels that include biodiesel and ethanol for vehicles.

-- Hot off the press – Army scientists just recently discovered a reaction between water and an aluminum nanomaterial that resulted in the production of hydrogen.
-This could be a significant discovery of a new, clean energy source, since the hydrogen could be utilized as an efficient, cost-effective fuel.
+Army scientists just recently discovered a reaction between water and an aluminum nanomaterial that resulted in the production of hydrogen.
+This could be a significant discovery of a new, clean energy source since hydrogen could be utilized as an efficient, cost-effective fuel.

 Solar Power – A Leader in Clean Energy for Sustainability